In the analysis editor and from the Connection list, select the database connection on which to run

 If you have defined context variables in the analysis editor:

 filter data and to decide the number of concurrent connections per

 In the Context Group Settings view, select from

 the list the context environment you want to use to run the

-Press F6 to execute the column comparison
+Press F6 to execute the analysis.

 The editor switches to the Analysis Results